xIrusux/Plantbase-Me/README.md

 ## Project idea

-Our app idea lets a user search for a non-vegan dish that they might be craving, and shows them a good alternative.
-We hope that this will make it easier for people to make a few changes here and there.
-We may also include some information about why this will help the environment, but we want to avoid shaming or alienating anyone.
+## Summary
+Crowd sourced review app for plant-based products

+## Detail
+Our app idea lets our users search for a product category they are familiar with from the non-plant-based world.
+It then shows them a list of ranked plant-based alternatives with honest reviews, sorted by their number of crowdsourced upvotes.

-The idea is to encourage more people to cut out some animal products, with a focus on the idea of more people making a few changes that they're comfortable with, rather than a few people doing everything they can and the rest feeling alienated and not feeling like they can make a difference.
-We hope to avoid the "all or nothing" mentality that leaves lots of people feeling like there's no point in making any effort; if lots of people make a few changes, it will add up.
+The idea is to encourage more people to cut out some animal products, with a focus on encouraging more people to make a few changes that they're comfortable with, rather than a few people doing everything they can and the rest feeling alienated.
+We want to help curious shoppers find the right product fit for their need and manage their expectations (e.g. this cheese alternative melts great on pizza).

 ---